 The Holy Roman Emperor Otto II was an early victim.
 Europeans, however, did not immediately understand either the cause or the cure.
 Rice farming, in both China and Europe, turned out to be an excellent way to spread malaria, because of the standing water in the rice paddies.
 This led to big arguments between rice farmers and public health officials who were trying to stop malaria from spreading.

 Along with smallpox and measles, malaria was one of the diseases that killed most of the people who lived in North America – the Chinook, the Iroquois, the Cherokee, and other groups.
 But in Peru, Quechua doctors cured malaria with quinine made from the bark of the cinchona tree.

 Big rice fields in the southern colonies helped mosquitoes to breed.
 Gradually many places in both North and South America were infested with malaria, and by the 1750s many people in the Americas caught it.
 By 1850 there was malaria all over both North and South America.
 If you’ve read the Little House books, malaria is what Laura and Mary had when they had “fever and ague”, and quinine is the bitter medicine the African-American doctor gave the girls.
 We still use quinine today to cure malaria.

 By the middle of the 1900s, malaria became less common in the northern half of the world (North America, Europe, Russia and northern China).
 This was mainly because gasoline engines in tractors and farm machinery did most of the farm work.
 So most people did not live or work on farms anymore.
 They lived in cities instead.

-But in the southern half of the world (Central and South America, Africa, India, and south-east Asia), malaria is still killing more than a million people every year, most of them children.
-Global warming caused by people burning oil is helping mosquitoes to spread malaria to places where it wasn’t a problem before, so we can expect malaria to be even more of a problem in the future.
+Global warming caused by people burning oil (to run those tractors!) is helping mosquitoes to spread malaria to places where it wasn’t a problem before, so we can expect malaria to be even more of a problem in the future.